 CCA Women’s Issues Director

 Hello, my name is Kristie A. Iwamoto, and I am proud to be your CCA Women’s Issues Director.
 I teach English at Napa Valley College and have been teaching in community colleges since 2007.
-Currently, I am the Vice-Chair of the CCA Membership Committee, a member of the NEA Women’s Caucus, and I also sit on the CCA Faculty Equity and Diversity Committee.
+Currently, I am the Vice-Chair of the CCA Communications Committee, a member of the NEA Women’s Caucus, and I also sit on the CCA Faculty Equity and Diversity Committee.
 I am dedicated to promoting awareness for women’s issues and gender equality.

 If you have any questions regarding community colleges and women’s issues, please contact me.